timknowlden/HairManager/README.md

 ## Development

-The database file (`katescuts.db`) is created automatically on first run.
+The database file (`hairmanager.db`) is created automatically on first run.
 To reset the database, delete the `.db` file and restart the server.

 ## License

-Private project for Kate's Cuts
+Private project - HairManager application for appointment and financial management